alongsideai/shadow_ai/README.md

 - **Use-Case Classification**: Automatically categorizes AI usage into business-friendly categories
 - **Interactive HTML Dashboard**: Exec-friendly dashboard with drill-down capabilities, filtering, and event details
 - **Structured Data Export**: JSON exports for further analysis and integration
+- **⭐ Value Enrichment (NEW)**: LLM-powered classification of business value, time savings, and ROI for each AI usage event

 ## Quick Start